cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/1-blockchain.md

 # Blockchain 101

-To understand the interchain, one must first understand blockchain technology.
-This first chapter demystifies the foundations of blockchain technology.
-This background information will be important as you progress through the course.
+To understand the interchain, you must first understand blockchain in general.
+This first chapter will help to demystify the foundations of this powerful technology.
+The background information contained will be important as you progress through the course.

 <HighlightBox type="info">